neisinger/Sonoff-Espresso-Timer/README.md

-# SonoffGrinder
+# SonoffEspressoTimer
 This is a Coffee Machine Controller with a Sonoff Basic as a Timer.
+This project doesn't attempt to create a PID for any Espresso machine, but be the simplest single- & double-shot timer that can be integrated.

 ## Setup
 Connect the Pump of the Coffee Machine to the Output of the Sonoff and the Pushbutton to GPIO 14 and Ground.